 Network Technicians are called upon to manage, troubleshoot, install, and configure network servers, clients and peripheral devices.
 This course presents the skills needed to implement, maintain and protect a Microsoft Windows Server Domain.
 The course offers the students the "hands on" opportunity to exercise network management skills and the conceptual background within which these tasks are carried out.
-(Prerequisite: CSCI110R for CSCI students or CYBS125R for CYBC students.)
+(Prerequisite/Corequisite: CSCI110R)